knative-extensions/kn-plugin-source-kafka/README.md

 Create a kafka source

 ```
-kafka create NAME --servers SERVERS --topics TOPICS --consumergroup GROUP --sink SINK [flags]
+kafka create NAME --servers SERVERS --topics TOPICS --sink SINK [flags]
 ```

 #### Examples

 ```
+# Create a new kafka source 'mykafkasrc' which subscribes a kafka server 'my-cluster-kafka-bootstrap.kafka.svc:9092' at topic 'test-topic' and sends the events to service 'event-display'
+kn source kafka create mykafkasrc --servers my-cluster-kafka-bootstrap.kafka.svc:9092 --topics test-topic --sink svc:event-display

 # Create a new kafka source 'mykafkasrc' which subscribes a kafka server 'my-cluster-kafka-bootstrap.kafka.svc:9092' at topic 'test-topic' using the consumer group ID 'test-consumer-group' and sends the events to service 'event-display'
-kn source kafka create mykafkasrc --servers my-cluster-kafka-bootstrap.kafka.svc:9092 --topics test-topic --consumergroup test-consumer-group --sink svc:event-display
+kn source kafka create mykafkasrc --servers my-cluster-kafka-bootstrap.kafka.svc:9092 --topics test-topic --consumergroup test-consumer-group --sink svc:event-display --ce-override "sink=bound"

 ```

 #### Options

 ```
   -A, --all-namespaces            If present, list the requested object(s) across all namespaces.
 Namespace in current context is ignored even if specified with --namespace.
+      --ce-override stringArray   Cloud Event overrides to apply before sending event to sink.
+Example: '--ce-override key=value' You may be provide this flag multiple times.
+To unset, append "-" to the key (e.g. --ce-override key-).
       --consumergroup string      the consumer group ID
   -h, --help                      help for create
   -n, --namespace string          Specify the namespace to operate in.
       --servers stringArray       Kafka bootstrap servers that the consumer will connect to, consist of a hostname plus a port pair, e.g. my-kafka-bootstrap.kafka:9092.
 Flag can be used multiple times.
   -s, --sink string               Addressable sink for events.
 You can specify a broker, channel, Knative service or URI.
-Examples: '--sink broker:nest' for a broker 'nest', '--sink channel:pipe' for a channel 'pipe', '--sink ksvc:mysvc:mynamespace' for a Knative service 'mysvc' in another namespace 'mynamespace', '--sink https://event.receiver.uri' for an URI with an 'http://' or 'https://' schema, '--sink ksvc:receiver' or simply '--sink receiver' for a Knative service 'receiver'.
-If a prefix is not provided, it is considered as a Knative service.
+Examples: '--sink broker:nest' for a broker 'nest', '--sink channel:pipe' for a channel 'pipe', '--sink ksvc:mysvc:mynamespace' for a Knative service 'mysvc' in another namespace 'mynamespace', '--sink https://event.receiver.uri' for an URI with an 'http://' or 'https://' schema, '--sink ksvc:receiver' or simply '--sink receiver' for a Knative service 'receiver' in the current namespace.
+If a prefix is not provided, it is considered as a Knative service in the current namespace.
+If referring to a Knative service in another namespace, 'ksvc:name:namespace' combination must be provided explicitly.
       --topics stringArray        Topics to consume messages from.
 Flag can be used multiple times.
 ```

 #### SEE ALSO